 Conditions producing orthostatic hypotension

-In the acute form it can be a serious clinical feature that may cause renal, cerebral and myocardial hypoxic damage.
+In the acute form, hypotension can be a serious clinical feature that may cause renal, cerebral and myocardial hypoxic damage.
 It is often associated with the different forms of shock including:

 - Septic - Gram-negative septicaemia.